NotPranav0/DAQ-Technical-Assessment/brainstorming.md

 plan:
 - parse all 3 dbc files into dbc objects
     - create a map between messageIds and message objects for each dbc file
-- create a vector that maps interfaces to dbc objects
+- create a map that maps interfaces to dbc objects
 - process each line of the log file
     - extract time,interface,id,payload
 - obtain dbc object from interface